Estimate Time5 min

 • With more changes to student loan repayment programs announced, we'll help you make sense of the news.

-In case you missed it, the Biden administration proposed a broad student loan forgiveness program in 2022 that would cancel up to $20,000 in federal loans for qualified borrowers with individual income of less than $125,000 or household income less than $250,000.1 The program stopped accepting applications in fall 2022 as challenges resulted in a court injunction blocking broad student loan forgiveness.2 In June 2023, the Supreme Court ruled that the Biden administration can’t grant broad student loan forgiveness via the HEROES Act—a 2003 law that gives the Secretary of Education the authority in certain emergency circumstances (ahem, COVID-19) to waive or modify rules relating to student financial assistance programs.
-And the administration can’t appeal.
+In case you missed it, the Biden administration proposed a broad student loan forgiveness program in 2022 that would cancel up to $20,000 in federal loans for some qualified borrowers.1 The program stopped accepting applications in fall 2022 as challenges resulted in a court injunction blocking broad student loan forgiveness.2 In June 2023, the Supreme Court ruled that the Biden administration can't grant broad student loan forgiveness via the HEROES Act—a 2003 law that gives the Secretary of Education the authority in certain emergency circumstances (ahem, COVID) to waive or modify rules relating to student financial assistance programs.

 Fidelity Smart Money